-The hot dip galvanised coils are transported from Shotton, by road and shipped to the ComFlor[®] structural deck manufacturing facility at Jebel Ali in Dubai.
+The hot dip galvanised coils are transported from Shotton, either by road transport to the ComFlor[®] structural deck manufacturing facility elsewhere on the Shotton site, or by road and ship to the manufacturing facility at Jebel Ali in Dubai.
 The zinc coated steel is then profiled and cut into suitable lengths on a dedicated process line.
 An overview of the process from raw materials to production of the steel floor deck product, is shown in Figure 2.